lassebaerlandstrand/IT2810-Whirlwind-Project-1/README.md

 **CSS modules**

-CSS modules allows each component to have its own CSS file.
-The upside is clear; its easier to write CSS to design 1 component, than it is to write CSS for The downside to this is that it is more difficult to reuse CSS and thus makes it more difficult to have a cohesive design.
+CSS modules allows each component to have its own dedicated CSS file, which simplifies the styling process.
+This approach allows us to not worry about class name collisions, as each class is scoped to its own component.
+Additionally, it becomes easier to name classes, as they only need to be unique within the component and not the whole website.
+The downside to this is that it is more difficult to reuse CSS and thus makes it more difficult to have a cohesive design.
 To combat this we introduced global CSS variables for colors we use in `index.css`.
-That way we could use these variables in the individual components to make sure every component used the same color palette
+That way we could use these variables in the individual components to make sure every component used the same color palette.

 Colors defined in `Index.css`: